J-1 Research Scholar

 Maintaining J-1 Status

-Exchange visitors are required to have a valid passport and I-94 card, and an unexpired Form DS-2019.
+Exchange visitors are required to have a valid passport and I-94, and an unexpired Form DS-2019.

 Research scholars who hold J-1 status are also required to have medical insurance coverage for themselves and their dependents throughout their stay in the U.S. The Department of State (DOS) has mandated that any insurance plan purchased by a J-1 visa holder meet the following criteria: